SixArmDonkey/magicgraph/README.md

 Magic Graph was designed to support the [composition root pattern](https://medium.com/@cfryerdev/dependency-injection-composition-root-418a1bb19130).
 The idea is to have every call to "new object" in a single file called composition root.
-While Magic Graph object instantiation may look complicated, you only have to write that code once, and all of it is in once place.
+While Magic Graph object instantiation may look complicated, you only have to write that code once, and all of it ends up in one place.
 Instances of various Magic Graph components are then injected into other classes as a dependency.

 Here's what the composition root section for magic graph may look like.

 1. Create the service locator container.
 This is used to provide various factories (like DateFactory and MoneyFactory) to the config mapper.
 2. Create a database connection factory.
 This will be used by repositories.
-3. Add DateFactory to the service locator.
+3. Add DateFactory to the container.
 This is used within IDateProperty.
-4. Add MoneyFactory to the service locator.
+4. Add MoneyFactory to the container.
 This is used within IMoneyProperty.
 5. Create the config mapper.
 This is an instance of IConfigMapper, and is responsible for creating instances of IProperty based on types listed in the property configuration arrays.
 6. Create the PropertyFactory instance.
 This creates IPropertySet instances with the appropriate IConfigMapper.
 Property sets contain the properties used by IModel instances.
-7.
+7. Add ITransactionFactory to the container.
+This will be used by various relationship providers and things that need to unify saves across multiple repositories.
+8. Optionally create local variables for IDBConnection and IDBFactory.
+This can make writing composition root a little easier and reduce calls to the container.

 ```php